General Performance Guidelines

 Consider changing two session memory settings:

 VizQL session timeout limit: The default VizQL session timeout limit is 30 minutes.
 Even if a VizQL session is idle, it is still consuming memory and CPU cycles.
 If you can make do with a lower limit, use tabadmin to change the

-- VizQL clear session: By default, VizQL sessions are kept in memory even when a user navigates away from a view.
+VizQL clear session: By default, VizQL sessions are kept in memory even when a user navigates away from a view.
 This reduces the need to rebuild views but consumes more session memory.
-To free up memory, you can end sessions when users move away from a view by changing the value of the
+To free up memory, you can end sessions when users leave views by changing the value of the

 Assess your process configuration: Tableau Server is divided into six different components called server processes.
 While their default configuration is designed to work for a broad range of scenarios, you can also reconfigure them to achieve different performance goals.
 Specifically, you can control on which computers the processes run and how many are run.
 See Performance Tuning Examples for general guidelines for one-, two-, and three-node deployments.